 Word is their top target is Marvel and Star Trek actress Zoe Saldana.
 She’s not believed to be the only person on their list for the part of Lois Lane but is thought to be one of their top targets.
 Like Disney/Marvel, WB/DC is desperate to find ways to increase the amount of diversity in their superhero franchises.

 Henry Cavill Is Back As Superman

 Though Warner Bros. didn’t want Henry Cavill back as Superman, Cavill has received so much support from fans who want him back in the role, that WB execs have been a little worried about fan backlash should they replace him.
-So they won’t replace him.
-Cavill is coming back as Clark Kent… but only in limited cameo roles.
+Henry Cavill is coming back as Clark Kent… but only in limited cameo roles.
 At least so far.

-Deadline confirms that Henry Cavill is now officially in talks with Warner Bros. to return as Superman.
 That’s the good news.
 The bad news is that he won’t be in Man of Steel 2.
 Instead they say.
 “Cavill could come back in a couple of different ways, not a standalone film.”
 There are some conflicting reports on this.
 Others, like scooper John Campea, say Cavill starring in a standalone Superman movie is still within the realm of possibility.